difio/difio-openshift-python/README.txt

 Create an account at <http://monupco.com>

-Create a wsgi-3.2 application on OpenShift
+Create a Python application on OpenShift

 ::